MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 ## Configure Windows Defender Firewall

-Use firewall rules to add additional connection security.
+Use firewall rules to add extra connection security.
 Configure rules to block both inbound and outbound communications that include exceptions.
 An outbound firewall policy that prevents use of SMB connections both outside and inside your managed network while allowing access to the minimum set of servers and no other devices is a lateral defense-in-depth measure.